 Indian Institute of Technology Delhi

-Sagar did his undergraduate studies in mechanical engineering at IIT Delhi.
-He subsequently received an M.S. in aerospace engineering from the University of Michigan and then an M.S. in materials science, a Ph.D. in polymer science, and an M.S. in technology and policy from the Massachusetts Institute of Technology.
+Sagar completed his undergraduate studies in mechanical engineering at IIT Delhi.
+He subsequently received an M.S. in aerospace engineering from the University of Michigan and then an M.S. in materials science, a Ph.D. in polymer science, and an M.S. in technology and policy from Massachusetts Institute of Technology.

 Manager, Environmental Policy and Planning